elasticjava/examples/Machine Learning/Business metrics recipes/twitter_trends/EXAMPLE.md

 ## Overview

-In order to demonstrate this recipe the following examples are provided:
+In order to demonstrate this recipe, the following examples are provided:

 1. **Static Dataset** - A test dataset consisting of collected tweets over the period of a week for the topic of "Application Performance Monitoring".
 To collect these tweets the hashtags `'#apm', "#APMT", "#apmt", "#APM"` were monitored.
 These tweets have been pre-enriched with the field `topic` and value `APM`.
 For purposes of example, this dataset only contains a single topic for ingestion using Filebeat.
-1. **Self Collection** -  A Logstash configuration for reference that can be used to collect tweets per pertaining to a set of topics.
+1. **Self Collection** -  A Logstash configuration for reference, that can be used to collect tweets per pertaining to a set of topics.
 Here a topic is defined as a set of keywords.  **For reference only.**

 ## Pre-requisites